 Participants are immediately fully vested in their elective contributions plus actual earnings thereon.
-Effective January 1, 2008 vesting in the Company QASH contributions portion of their accounts plus actual earnings thereon is as follows:
+Effective January 1, 2013, all matching contributions are immediately vested.
+Prior to January 1, 2013, vesting in the Company QASH contributions portion of their accounts plus actual earnings thereon was as follows: